UtahTriangle/Laws/Constitution.md

 Each Brother of the Judicial Board shall commit to keeping all decisions they make as a Brother of the Judicial Board free of personal biases and conflicts.

-No Brother shall be allowed to serve on both the Executive and Judicial Boards simulateously.
+No Brother shall be allowed to serve on both the Executive and Judicial Boards simultaneously.
 Additionally, Brothers of the Executive Board shall not be eligible for election to vacancies in the Judicial Board.

 #### Conflicts of Interest